mjfrigaard/sharing-your-work/manuscript/00intro.md

 This book is about a toolchain for building data products.
 Wiktionary defines [toolchain](https://en.wiktionary.org/wiki/toolchain) as, "*A set of tools for software development, often used in sequence so that the output of one tool comprises the input of the next.*" We'll adjust this definition slightly to,

-> "A set of tools for *data products*, often used in sequence so that the output of one tool comprises the input of the next."
+> "**Toolchain:** A set of tools for creating *data products*, often used in sequence so that the output of one tool comprises the input of the next."

 You might also be wondering what we mean by *data product*, and we'll use the definition from [Brian Caffo](https://leanpub.com/ddp),